tolgayaz1991/bye-to-tents-demo/README.md

 # bye-to-tents-demo (by Tolga Yaz)
 Ncd Demo Project

-This is a demo project for a funding campaign called "Bye To Tents".
+This is a demo project for a planned funding campaign called "Bye To Tents".

 The campaign's goal is to build practical houses for needy people who live in tents.